-In Normandy, the Middle Ages represent more than 500 years of history [911-1469].
-It is a heritage that is omnipresent throughout the territory (abbeys, castles, cathedrals, etc.) and priceless treasures (the hunt of Saint-Taurin in Évreux, the treasure of Oissel, the manuscripts of Mont Saint-Michel, the famous Bayeux tapestry...).
+In Normandy, the Middle Ages represent over 500 years of history [911-1469].
+It's a heritage that's omnipresent throughout the region (abbeys, castles, cathedrals, etc.) and priceless treasures (the Saint-Taurin hunt in Évreux, the Oissel treasure, the Mont Saint-Michel manuscripts, the famous Bayeux tapestry...).

 The Middle Ages is a history, but it is also a geography, that of a territory crossed daily by